savannstm/rvpacker-txt/README.md

                                      Example: --disable-processing=maps,other,system.
                                      [Allowed values: maps, other, system, scripts]
         --disable-custom-processing  Disables built-in custom parsing/writing for some games.
-    -r, --romanize                   When reading: If you parsing text from a Japanese game, that contains symbols like 「」, which are just the Japanese quotation marks, it automatically replaces these symbols by their roman equivalents.
-                                     When writing: Use to correctly write files back if you have parsed them with --romanize flag.
+                                     This flag will automatically be used when writing if you parsed game text with it.
     -l, --log                        Enables logging.
     -h, --help                       Prints the program's help message or for the entered subcommand.
 ```